 This clinic is located in the mezzanine of a residential building near the Castellana Avenue, in the heart of Madrid.
-Space is indirectly illuminated through several generous patios offering a homogeneous zenith light that is intensified by the dominant white atmosphere.
+The space is indirectly illuminated through several, generous patios projecting a homogeneous light, intensified by the ubiquitous white colour.

-The arrangement of the spaces is based on a double circulation, one for the private rooms used by the staff and doctors and one for the public areas.
-The minimal style of the interior and the predominantly white colour is subtly contrasted by the different finishes of the materials, from glossy to matt, and by the translucent glass walls enclosing a surgery room.
+The arrangement of space is based on a double circulation: one for the private rooms for staff and doctors, and one for the public areas.
+The minimalistic style of the interior and the predominance of white are subtly contrasted by the different finishes of the materials, from glossy to matt, and by the translucent glass-walls enclosing a surgery room.

-From the reception area, where a simple piece of furniture functions as an information desk, the patients enter into a neat, sober and clean environment that intends to transmit the professional and hygienic character of this private health centre.
+From the reception area, where a simple piece of furniture functions as an information desk, the patients enter a neat, sober environment that intends to convey the professional and hygienic character of this private health centre.

-The combination of opaque and translucent planes articulates the program along the main corridor, where the different types of doors indicate the uses of the rooms behind.
-The interior elevation is made by modulated lacquered wood panels, including some built-in closets.
-The frozen glass used for the mobile partitions creates an atmospheric blue shade, which is contrasted with the warm brightness of the lights receding from the ceiling.
+A combination of opaque and translucent planes articulates the scheme of the main corridor, where different types of doors suggest the use of the room behind.
+An interior elevation is conveyed by modulated lacquered wood panels, including some built-in closets.
+The frozen glass, used for the mobile partitions, creates an atmospheric blue shade, which contrasts with the warm brightness of the lights pouring from the ceiling.